ahuggins/event-test/readme.md

 ## Short Term To Do's

-* Ability to add tags to an event when creating an event...using the events-tags-relation table
-* ~~Getting actual Date information on Events (no longer using the seed data)~~
 * Add Mapping to an event
-* ~~Develop an Event View~~
 * A way to update Tag options (Create Tag)
-* ~~Organizing events correctly when viewing "All Events".
-By "today", "Tomorrow","Next Week","Later"~~
 * When user logs in, should show them a "Dashboard" with the events they are "watching."
 Then they can view All Events to add more to their watchlist.
 Watchlist could be used to send email notifications.
 * Ability to add custom images to an event.
 Probably limit to a few.
 Sponsored events would be able to add more.
+* Add Auto-complete for tags, add limitation of the tags in the DB Tags table
+ * ~~Ability to add tags to an event when creating an event...using the events-tags-relation table~~
+* ~~Getting actual Date information on Events (no longer using the seed data)~~
+* ~~Organizing events correctly when viewing "All Events".
+By "today", "Tomorrow","Next Week","Later"~~
+* ~~Develop an Event View~~

 ## Long Term To Do's